|

 The cluster is reluctant to consume provided feed, such as sugar syrup and protein supplement Bees have lost their appetite due to poisoning.

-Interpreting Wikipedia's "CCD"
+Table Four Interpreting Wikipedia's "CCD" Reinterpretation

 Colony Collapse Disorder (or CCD) is a poorly understood phenomenon involving the massive die-off of a beehive or bee colony.
 CCD is alternatively referenced as Vanishing Bee Syndrome (VBS)[1].
 Apparently, CCD was originally found only in colonies of the Western honey bee in North America[2], but European beekeepers have recently claimed to be observing a similar phenomenon in Poland, Greece, Italy, Portugal and Spain, with initial reports coming in from Switzerland and Germany, albeit to a smaller degree[3].
 The cause (or causes) of the syndrome is not yet well understood and even the existence of this disorder remains disputed.
 Theories include environmental change-related stresses[4], malnutrition, unknown pathogens (i.e., disease[5]), mites, pesticides such as neonicotinoids, emissions from cellular phones or other manmade devices,[6] and genetically modified (GM) crops[7].
 Yes, CCD is a multi-factorial epidemic, however, Wikipedia lists long-existing background stressors, not directly applicable to the massive 2007 CCD.
+Exceptional trigger, however, is policy changes re deployment of nicotinoid pesticides in 2007.
+These need further research.

+From 1971 to 2006 approximately half of the U.S. honey bee colonies have vanished, but this decline includes the cumulative losses from all factors such as urbanization, pesticide use, tracheal and Varroa mites and commercial beekeepers retiring and going out of business, and has been fairly gradual.
+Late in the year 2006 and in early 2007, however, the rate of attrition was alleged to have reached new proportions, and the term "Colony Collapse Disorder" was proposed to describe this sudden rash of disappearances[2].
+Late 2006, early 2007, CCD emerges as a new epidemic disaster.
 Limited occurrences resembling CCD have been documented as early as 1896[5][8], and this set of symptoms has in the past several decades been given many different names (disappearing disease, spring dwindle, May disease, autumn collapse, and fall dwindle disease).
 Most recently, a similar phenomenon in the winter of 2004/2005 occurred, and was attributed to Varroa mites (the "Vampire Mite" scare), though this was never ultimately confirmed.
 In none of the past appearances of this syndrome has anyone been able to determine its cause(s).
 Upon recognition that the syndrome does not seem to be seasonally-restricted, and that it may not be a "disease" in the standard sense—that there may not be a specific causative agent—the syndrome was renamed[9].
 Similarly, David Hackenberg, said that 2004/2005 was the first sign of "CCD" though not termed CCD then.
 That CCD was accompanied by a rise of use of nicotinoid pesticides.
 2007 CCD was by accompanied a much greater use of nicotinoid pesticides.

-Dissection of: The New York Times, CCD Article (4/24/07)
+Table Five Dissection of: The New York Times, CCD Article (4/24/07) Comments

 Bees Vanish, and Scientists Race for Reasons (April 24, 2007) The NY Times is greatly in conflict of interest with chemical and pharmaceutical industries.
+As usual, The NY Times' puts the public on hold, creates a mystery, suggests salvation from chemical or other dangerous technologies.

 Obviously the reader's minds are being vacated.
 From my experience, I expect the arriving solution will be pathogen causation, requiring salvation in the form of industrial chemicals and processes, possibly irradiation.
 This is according to my previous studies of the politics of Swine Flu, polio and West Nile virus epidemics.